argorar/WebMConverter/README.md

 * 3nly

 ## Changelog

+#### Version 3.30.0
+* Upgrade architecture to 64 bits, allowing to use more memory from system and avoid crash.
+See realted [issue](https://github.com/argorar/WebMConverter/issues/45)
+* Load frames from 4k video is more fast now

 #### Version 3.29.0
 * Add feature to make set target frame rate more efficient when desire output is minor like 30 fps from 60 fps source.
 See related [request](https://github.com/argorar/WebMConverter/issues/51)